allsi89/travelJournalBlog/README.md

  - Upload Images for posts
  - Like posts
  - View posts by author
- - Filter posts on All Posts Page/ Table view
+ - Filter posts on Table view All Posts (no paging or sort => To Be Added)
  - View Details Page for each post
  - Form validations